 - Communicate with staff that formal support options are available and that you are able to support them with this.

-- Aim to communicate openly with your team when appropriate.
+- Aim to communicate openly with your team.

 - This may involve regular updates on training, staffing and other team information.